Maybe you’ve got a few tablespoons of freshly squeezed lemon juice left over from your last baking session.

 Even though lemon juice is acidic, it can go bad, especially if it’s preservative-free – that probably means you’re squeezing your own lemons – or stored at room temperature.

-You should follow the appearance, smell, and taste tests, and in that order.
+You should follow the appearance, smell, then taste, and in that order.
 First, look for any changes in texture or color, especially a dulling or darkening.
 Then, smell your lemon juice – if it smells different, it’s time for the bin.

-If your lemon juice passes the appearance and smell test, feel free to try a little.
+If your lemon juice passes the appearance and smell test, try a little.
 Don’t worry – it won’t be unsafe, though it may be unpleasant!

 One last thing.
 If your freshly squeezed lemon juice has been left on the counter for over 24 hours, don’t risk it.
 Just throw it out.